 Colombian Coffee plants grow on steep slopes, usually dispersed with banana plants providing shade and sponging water.
 Coffee plants flower and then turns into coffee cherries.
 These will start off as green, then ripen when they turn red.
 Coffee cherries are picked twice a year, usually, during the rainy season, the picking can take place daily or up to every 8 days and will be one of the defining factors or quality.
 The closest to optimum ripeness they are, the better the end cup will taste.Due to the hilly setting of most coffee production, Colombia picks its coffee by hand.
 Many small-scale family-run farms will pick the cherries daily during the picking season.

 Once the Cherry is picked, the pulp and inner husks are all removed to leave the coffee bean, which is the “pit”(seed) of the coffee cherry.
 Depending on the method, the beans are soaked, which also helps separate the different grades of beans.
-This is done to remove the “floaters” which are beans which have air in them.
+This is done to remove the “floaters” which are beans that have air in them.
 Usually, because they are overripe or have been nibbled at by Hypothenemus Hampei, one of the only insects resistant to caffeine.

 The green (unroasted) beans are shipped to roasters, usually overseas.
-This is in order to maintain the product as fresh as possible.
+This is in order to keep the product as fresh as possible.
 The green coffee beans are seeds and can be conserved for a long time without affecting the quality of the end product yet as soon as they are roasted, usually, at around 400°c they change from seed to ailment.
 The roasting preferences also vary greatly from place to place.
-France, Italy and Germany for example like dark roasts, these give the coffee a more acidic taste and lower caffeine levels.
+France, Italy, and Germany for example like dark roasts, these give the coffee a more acidic taste and lower caffeine levels.
 The Japanese or Colombians, on the other hand, tend to prefer a lighter roast.
 For these reasons, producers tend to roast the coffee in the country of consumption.

-When the green beans are roasted they turn to the dark brown colour we associate with coffee.
+When the green beans are roasted they turn to the dark brown color we associate with coffee.
 Lighter roasts keep the original tastes of different beans while darker roasts have a fuller, bitterer flavour.
 It is interesting to note that the longer you roast the beans, the less caffeine will be retained, so dark roasts such as French or Italian roasts, actually have less caffeine.

 The roasted beans are then ground and brewed (either soaked in the French press, brewed in a coffee maker or hot water is pushed through the grounds at high pressures to make espresso) and the coffee is ready for consumption.